jamespearse80/ICRC-Modern-Cloud-Apps/HOL/Before the lab - Modern cloud apps.md

 ### Task 6: Create a new Azure Resource Group

 1. Create a new folder on your C: drive named **Hackathon**.
-Within the Azure Management Portal, open the **Resource groups** tile and click **Add**.
+Within the Azure Management Portal, open the **Resource groups** tile and select **Add**

     ![In the Azure Management Portal, Resource groups is selected on the left, and the Add button selected on the right.](images/Setup/image9.png "Azure Management Portal")

 2. Specify the name of the resource group as **contososports**, and choose the Azure region you want to deploy the lab to.
 This resource group will be used throughout the rest of the lab.
-Click **Create** to create the resource group.
+Click on **Create** to create the resource group.

     ![In the Resource group blade, fields are set to the previously described settings.](images/Setup/image10.png "Resource group blade")